nethish/experiments/telegraf/README.md

 Publish metrics to influxdb (a time series database). telegraf is an opensource metric exporter.

+Telegraf is an open-source agent for collecting, processing, and sending metrics and events.
+It’s part of the TICK stack (Telegraf → InfluxDB → Chronograf → Kapacitor).

 ```bash
 # After docker compose up